ufidon/cd/mod2/reg.md

 - microoperations are implemented with combinational logic
   - the logic may be `dedicated` to a single register or
   - shared by a set of destination registers
-- the source of multiple registers can be selected with multiplexer, e.x.
+- (p12) the source of multiple registers can be selected with multiplexer, e.x.
   - if (K₁=1) then (R0←R1) else if (K₂=1) then (R0←R2)
   - which can be implemented as: K₁:R0←R1, K₁'K₂:R0←R2
-- p12-13
+- (p13) generalization: n sources to 1 destination
+  - these sources could to be register outputs or combinational logic implementing microoperations
+    - the first k sources are dedicated logic
+    - the last n - k sources are either registers or shared logic
+  - The control signals that select a given source are either a single control variable or the OR of all control signals corresponding to the microoperations associated with the source
+    - To force R0 to load for a microoperation, these control signals are ORed together to form the Load signal
+      - Since it is assumed that only one of the control signals is 1 at any time
+    - these signals must be encoded to provide the selection codes for the multiplexer

 Shift registers
 ---
+- A `shift` register can shift its stored bits laterally in `one or both directions`
+  - consists of a chain of flip-flops
+    - with the output of one flip-flop connected to the input of the next flip-flop
+    - share a common clock-pulse input that activates the shift
-- p14. `unidirectional shift register` can shift its stored bits laterally in  one direction
+- (p14). `unidirectional shift register` can shift its stored bits laterally in  one direction
+  - if the current bit values in the flip-flops are `1011`,
+  - ❓ what are their values after 1, 2, 3, 4, ⋯, n clocks if
+    - SI = 0? (`zero extension`)
+    - SI = 1? (`one extension`)
-- p15. with parallel load
+- (p15). shift register with parallel load
+  - used for converting incoming `parallel` data to outgoing `serial` data and vice versa
-  - shift:Q←sl Q
+  - shift: Q←sl Q
-  - shift'⋅load:Q←D
+  - shift'⋅load: Q←D
-  - p16. function table
+  - (p16). function table
-- p17. `bidirectional shift register` with parallel load
+- (p17). `bidirectional shift register` with parallel load
   - can shift in both directions
-  - p17.a each stage consists of a D flip-flop and a 4–to–1-line multiplexer
+  - (p17.a) each stage consists of a D flip-flop and a 4–to–1-line multiplexer
-    - S1'S0: Q←sl Q
+    - S1'S0: Q←sl Q (Qᵢ ← Qᵢ₋₁)
-    - S1S0': Q←sr Q
+    - S1S0': Q←sr Q (Qᵢ → Qᵢ₋₁)
     - S1S0 : Q← Q
-  - p18. function table
+  - (p18). function table

 Ripple counter